 - The AAEP will be financially secure.

-- Education.
-The AAEP will continue its culture of innovation and excellence by offering the finest continuing education for the equine veterinarian in the world.
+2. Education.
+The AAEP will continue to provide innovation and improvements in its continuing education offers to members.
+Key drivers will be to provide member value, return on investment, and community building.
 Furthermore, the education will be membership-driven and focused on providing education on timely topics and enhancing the member experience.